 Exhibits & Events

 Social activist, writer and educator, Ernesto Galarza dedicated his life to advocating for the rights of agricultural workers and labor organizing.
-Born in 1905 in Jalcocotan, Nayarit, Mexico, Galarza graduated from Occidental College in 1924.
+Born in 1905 in Jalcocotan, Nayarit, Mexico, Galarza graduated from Occidental in 1924.
 This exhibit is located in the classroom dedicated in 1987 to honor his career.
 See the new online exhibit dedicated to Ernesto Galarza.

 Banned Books: Shakespeare Censored!